| Title: | Calculate Distance Measures for DataFrames |

 plot_title |

-This function takes a dataframe and a factor in input, and returns a matrix with the Euclidean distances about it.
+This function takes a dataframe and a variable or variables (two or more) in input, and returns a matrix or matrices (two or more) with the Euclidean distances about each pair of factors inside them.
+You can also select "index" to calculate the Euclidean distances between each row.

-ceuclide( dataset, formula, plot = TRUE, plot_title = "Euclidean Distance Between Groups" )
+ceuclide( dataset, formula, plot = TRUE, plot_title = "Euclidean Distance Between Groups", min_group_size = 3 )ceuclide( dataset, formula, plot = TRUE, plot_title = "Euclidean Distance Between Groups", min_group_size = 3 )

 dataset |